sjefvanleeuwen/virtual-society-did/readme.md

 did:vsoc:consensus:vote:cWuKnlrY8UWHSVlWhoXFew
 ```

-### Algorithmic methods
+### Algorithmic method namespaces

-For code generated for exascale computing (HPC) purposes the method is as follows:
+For code generated for exascale computing (HPC) purposes the method namespace is as follows:

 *example*
 ```